spacetelescope/jwst/docs/jwst/extract_2d/main.rst

 "SLTSTRT2", and "SLTSIZE2."
 Keyword "DISPAXIS" (dispersion direction) will be copied from the input file to each of the output cutout images.

+The "SRCXPOS" and "SRCYPOS" keywords in the SCI extension header of each slitlet are also populated with estimates of the source x (dispersion) and y (cross-dispersion) location within the slitlet.
+For MOS data, these values are taken from the :ref:`MSA metadata file<msa_metadata>`.
+Fixed slit data do not have an *a priori* estimate of the source location within a given slit, so the estimated source location is computed by the ``extract_2d`` step.
+It uses the target coordinates in conjunction with the aperture reference point in V2/V3 space to estimate the fractional location of the source within the given slit.
+Note that this computation can only be performed for the primary slit in the exposure, which is given in the "FXD_SLIT" keyword.
+The positions of sources in any additional slits cannot be estimated and therefore the wavelength correction is only applied to the primary slit.\ :sup:`1`

+:sup:`1`\ Note that fixed slits that are planned as part of a combined MOS and FS observation do have *a priori* estimates of their source locations, via the :ref:`MSA metadata file<msa_metadata>`.
+When available, these source locations are directly used, instead of recomputing the source position from the WCS information.

 NIRCam and NIRISS WFSS
 ++++++++++++++++++++++